 In addition, hypocretin neurons are thought to stimulate increased available levels of key neurotransmitters involved in sustaining alertness and wakefulness including Norepinephrine.
 Low levels of this neurotransmitter have been indicated to cause a lack of attention which can lead to an inability to focus and concentrate.

-The location in the brain where this occurs, indicates an interaction with the neurotransmitter Dopamine, acting to block its transport out of synapses.
+The location in the brain where this occurs, indicates interaction with the neurotransmitter Dopamine, acting to block its transport out of synapses.
 This may lead to an increase in synaptic concentrations of Dopamine which is directly associated with motivation, drive and enhanced focus.

 Buying Modafinil Online